Zenoh Plugin

 The zenoh

-type Rpc backend is a type of Rpc backend provided in zenoh_plugin, primarily used to build a request-response model.
+type Rpc backend is an Rpc backend provided in zenoh_plugin, mainly used to build a request-response model.
 All its configuration items are as follows:

 Node |